Abstract

 Our work addressed well-known shortcomings of PSG-based sleep staging (Abeysuriya and Robinson, 2016; Decat et al., 2022) by integrating insights from whole-brain fMRI recordings.
 First and foremost, while traditional PSG-based sleep staging is based on 30-second epochs, HMM analysis allows for a state-specific duration as short as the fMRI temporal resolution (here 3 seconds).
 On average, the duration of HMM states is 12 seconds (see Supplementary Figure 1), suggesting a more detailed characterization of brain states compared to PSG-based sleep stage analysis.
 Secondly, in terms of spatial resolution, the functional atlas used in our study encompassed 300 ROIs, offering a more detailed view of activation patterns across the entire brain, including subcortical and cerebellar regions that are ignored in PSG-based sleep staging.
 Third, our approach is mostly automated and objective, eliminating concerns related to inter-rater reliability issues and human error (Lambert and Peter-Derex, 2023; Lee et al., 2022; Rosenberg and Van, 2013).
 Lastly, identifying transitions between sleep stages can pose challenges when relying solely on PSG data.
 In contrast, the HMM is explicitly designed to model these transitions between states, providing a better understanding of the dynamic shifts that occur throughout the sleep cycle, especially when the sleep stages transition is not linear from Wake to NREM to REM in the second half of night.

 Previous research suggests that the analysis of sleep data at a finer temporal resolution than PSG-based sleep staging may be valuable.
 For example, distinct and recurring states of waking brain activity may be as brief as 100 ms during wake (Baker et al., 2014; Koenig et al., 2005).
-In mice, rapid (seconds-scale) fluctuations in brain-wide neuronal spiking activity has been reported during states of low alertness, attributed to fluctuation in adrenergic and cholinergic neuromodulation from basal forebrain and locus coeruleus (Aston-Jones and Bloom, 1981; Collins et al., 2023; Kjaerby et al., 2022; Osorio-Forero et al., 2023).
+In mice, rapid (seconds-scale) fluctuations in brain-wide neuronal spiking activity have been reported during states of low alertness, attributed to fluctuation in adrenergic and cholinergic neuromodulation from basal forebrain and locus coeruleus (Aston-Jones and Bloom, 1981; Collins et al., 2023; Kjaerby et al., 2022; Osorio-Forero et al., 2023).
 Capturing second-scale changes of brain states with the analysis approach employed in the current study may therefore allow a more comprehensive investigation of the functional roles of sleep and shed light on the mechanisms by which these roles are accomplished.

 The modular analysis, which solely relied on transition probabilities between states, uncovered a significant discovery.
 This analysis clustered HMM states into modules closely associated with PSG-defined sleep stages.
 This suggests that transition probabilities contain essential information about sleep states and PSG-based sleep stages.
 For instance, a module predominantly linked to the N3 stage consisted of two N3-related states and one undefined state.
 Importantly, all three states also exhibited the highest slow-wave density among all states (see Supplementary Figure 2A).